-- 7.1 Recognising the categories of investment available and the rating criteria detailed above - (a) the Council's investments are managed as part of the overall investment pool operated by NYCC.; - (b) on-going discussions are held with the Council's Treasury Management Advisor on whether to consider the appointment of an external fund manager(s) - any decision to appoint an external fund manager will be subject to Member approval;

-- (c) the Council's cash balances consist of two basic elements.
+- 7.1 Recognising the categories of investment available and the rating criteria detailed above - the Council's investments are managed as part of the overall investment pool operated by NYCC.; - (b) on-going discussions are held with the Council's Treasury Management Advisor on whether to consider the appointment of an external fund manager(s) any decision to appoint an external fund manager will be subject to Member approval: - (c) the Council's cash balances consist of two basic elements.
 The first element is cash flow derived (debtors/creditors/timing of income compared to expenditure profile).
-The second, core element, relates to specific funds (reserves, provisions, balances, capital receipts etc.); - (d) having given due consideration to the Council's estimated level of funds and balances over the next three financial years, the need for liquidity and day to day cash flow requirements it is forecast that a maximum of £20m of the overall balances can be prudently committed to longer term investments (e.g. between 1 and 3 years); - investments will accordingly be made with reference to this core element (e) and the Council's on-going cash flow requirements (which may change over time) and the outlook for short term interest rates (i.e. rates for investments up to 12 months); - (f) the County Council currently has one non-specified investment over 365 days. - bank rate increased to 0.50% in November and underpins investment (g) returns.
-Investment returns are expected to rise gently over the next 3 vears

-The Council will, therefore, avoid locking into long term deals while investment rates are down at historically low levels unless attractive rates are available with counterparties of particularly high creditworthiness which make longer term deals worthwhile and within a 'low risk' parameter.
-No trigger rates will be set for longer term deposits (two or three years) but this position will be kept under constant review and discussed with the Treasury Management Advisor on a regular basis.

-(h) for its cash flow generated balances the Council will seek to utilise 'business reserve accounts' (deposits with certain banks and building societies), 15 and 30 day accounts and short dated deposits (overnight to three months) in order to benefit from the compounding of interest.
+The second, core element, relates to specific funds (reserves, provisions, balances, capital receipts etc.); - (d) having given due consideration to the Council's estimated level of funds and balances over the next three financial years, the need for liquidity and day to day cash flow requirements it is forecast that a maximum of £20m of the overall balances can be prudently committed to longer term investments (e.g. between 1 and 5 years); - (e) investments will accordingly be made with reference to this core element and the Council's on-going cash flow requirements (which may change over time) and the outlook for short term interest rates (i.e. rates for investments up to 12 months); - (f) the County Council currently has two non-specified investments over 365 days, in addition to this Council's direct investment in two property funds. - (g) bank rate increased to 0.75% in August and underpins investment returns.
+Investment returns are expected to rise gently over the next 3 years - The Council will, therefore, avoid locking into long term deals while investment rates are down at historically low levels unless attractive rates are available with counterparties of particularly high creditworthiness which make longer term deals worthwhile and within a 'low risk' parameter.
+No trigger rates will be set for longer term deposits (two or three years) but this position will be kept under constant review and discussed with the Treasury Management Advisor on a regular basis. - (h) for its cash flow generated balances the Council will seek to utilise 'business reserve accounts' (deposits with certain banks and building societies), 15 and 30 day accounts and short dated deposits (overnight to three months) in order to benefit from the compounding of interest.

-Investment Report to Members
+8. Investment Report to Members

-- 8.1 Reporting to Members on investment matters will be as follows: - (a) in-year investment reports will be submitted to the Executive as part of the Quarterly Performance reports; - at the end of the financial year a comprehensive report on the Council's (b) investment activity will be submitted to Executive;
+- 8.1 Reporting to Members on investment matters will be as follows: - (a) in-year investment reports will be submitted to the Executive as part of the Quarterly Performance reports:

+(b) at the end of the financial year a comprehensive report on the Council's investment activity will be submitted to Executive;